Kyle Smith (soccer, born 1992)

-Kyle Joseph Smith (born January 9, 1992) is an American professional soccer player who plays as a defender for Major League Soccer club Orlando City.
+Kyle Joseph Smith (born January 9, 1992) is an American professional soccer player who plays as a defender for Major League Soccer club FC Cincinnati.

+Smith is an alumnus of the Transylvania Pioneers, and after the end of his college soccer career, he began as an amateur in the Premier Development League with the Cincinnati Dutch Lions.
+After two seasons playing at an amateur level, Smith signed his first professional contract with Louisville City in the United Soccer League in 2016.
+In the following two seasons, Smith helped Louisville City to back-to-back USL Cup championships.
+In late 2018, Smith signed with Major League Soccer franchise Orlando City, with whom he won the 2022 U.S. Open Cup and rose to second all-time in total appearances for the club.
+After six seasons with Orlando City, Smith joined FC Cincinnati in 2026.

 Early career

 Smith was born in Cincinnati, Ohio and attended high school at La Salle.
 Smith played varsity soccer at La Salle for four years and was named to the Greater Catholic League South All League Second Team in 2008 and First Team in 2009.
 In 2009, he was named Greater Catholic League South soccer player of the year.

 College

 Smith played four years of college soccer at Transylvania University between 2010 and 2013, scoring a total of 47 goals during his four years.
-As a Junior, he set a Transylvania single season record with for both goals and points with 18 and 40 respectively.
+As a Junior, he set a Transylvania single season record for both goals and points with 18 and 40 respectively.
 As a Senior, Smith scored 18 goals with 8 assists earning Heartland Collegiate Athletic Conference Offensive MVP during his final seasons.
 He left Transylvania as the team's all-time leading in goals, assists, and points.